Levemir Dosage in 2026: What Clinicians Actually Prescribe

 Standard Dosing Schedule for Levemir

-The typical schedule for Levemir is varies — basal once or twice daily; bolus before meals via subcutaneous injection (insulin pump or pen); IV in hospital settings.
-Half-life of varies — minutes for rapid-acting analogs, hours for basal analogs explains why this schedule works — the drug stays active long enough to support that interval.
+The typical schedule for Levemir is once or twice daily via subcutaneous injection (FlexPen).
+Half-life of ~5–7 hours (duration of action 12–24 hours, dose-dependent) explains why this schedule works — the drug stays active long enough to support that interval.

 Titration: Why Starting Low Matters